-Figure 1(a) shows 40 stratified, random paths of GMSL rise over the next 200 years under the moderate-emissions Representative Concentration Pathway (RCP) 4.5.
-It also depicts the mean, the median and the 20-80% band of the RCP 4.5 probability distribution of Kopp et al. (2014).
-The median shows GMSL rise of \sim 1.3 meter between 2000 and 2200, with a 20 - 80% band going from 0.7 to 1.8 meters.
-Figure 1(b) displays the percentage of real GDP per capita that is lost due to flooding.
-The mean loss peaks at 0.47% of real GDP in the year 2133, and then declines, reaching a loss of \sim 0.11% by 2200.
-This non-monotonicity is due to the dynamics of how the world adjusts to coastal flooding.
+Figure 1, panel A shows 40 stratified, random paths of GMSL rise over the next 200 years under the moderate-emissions Representative Concentration Pathway (RCP) 4.5.
+It also depicts the mean, the median, and the 20-80 percent band of the RCP 4.5 probability distribution of Kopp et al. (2014).
+The median shows GMSL rise of \sim 1.3 meters between 2000 and 2200, with a 20-80 percent band going from 0.7 to 1.8 meters.
+Figure 1, panel B displays the percentage of real GDP per capita that is lost due to flooding.
+The mean loss peaks at 0.47 percent of real GDP in the year 2133, and then declines, reaching a loss of \sim 0.11 percent by 2200.
+This nonmonotonicity is due to the dynamics of how the world adjusts to coastal flooding.
 As people are forced to move out of flooded areas, some economic clusters get destroyed, but others are reinforced and new ones emerge.
-Over time the greater geographic concentration of people increases the dynamic incentives to innovate, thus partly compensating the direct negative impact of flooding.
+Over time, the greater geographic concentration of people increases the dynamic incentives to innovate, thus partly compensating the direct negative impact of flooding.
 Uncertainty in SLR implies uncertainty in its economic effects.
-Taking a 95% credible interval, the effect on real GDP/capita in the year 2200 ranges from \sim -0.24% to \sim +0.49%.
-Figure 1(c) and Table 2 show the share of the world population displaced by flooding.
-The mean share displaced increases monotonically over time and reaches 0.58% in 2100 and 1.46% in 2200 under RCP 4.5 (Table 2).
-In the more extreme emissions scenario RCP 8.5, the mean share of population displaced rises to 2.25% in 2200.
+Taking a 95 percent credible interval, 8 the effect on real GDP/capita in the year 2200 ranges from \sim 0.24 percent